didemertens/notion-notes-garden-1.0/README.md

 # Quiz Garden

 Transform your Notion notes into interactive quizzes.
-Finally remember what you wrote.

 This is a [Next.js](https://nextjs.org) project that uses modern CSS architecture and responsive design principles.